Alexander Trachtenberg

-Alexander "Alex" Trachtenberg (23 November 1884 – 26 December 1966) was an American publisher of radical political books and pamphlets, founder and manager of International Publishers of New York.
+Alexander "Alex" Trachtenberg (November 23, 1884 – December 26, 1966) was an American publisher of radical political books and pamphlets, founder and manager of International Publishers of New York.
 He was a longtime activist in the Socialist Party of America and later in the Communist Party USA.
 For more than eight decades, his International Publishers was a part of the publishing arm of the American communist movement.
 He served as a member of the CPUSA's Central Control Committee.
 During the period of McCarthyism in America, Trachtenberg was twice subject to prosecution and convicted under the Smith Act; the convictions were overturned, the first by recanting of a government witness and the second by a US Circuit Court of Appeals decision in 1958.

 Biography

 Early years

-Alexander Leo Trachtenberg, later known to his friends as "Alex" or "Trachty," was born on November 23, 1885, of Jewish parents in the city of Odessa, part of the Pale of Settlement of the Russian Empire.
+Alexander Leo Trachtenberg, later known to his friends as "Alex" or "Trachty," was born on November 23, 1885, of Jewish parents in the city of Odesa, part of the Pale of Settlement of the Russian Empire.

 Trachtenberg joined the radical movement while attending the University of Odessa School of Electrotechnique as an engineering student from 1902 to 1904.
 During the Russo-Japanese War, he was conscripted into the Russian army.
 For his service, he earned the Cross of the Order of St. George and rose to the rank of captain.